An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

 If you decided not to put a beginning and ending border on your runner (same as I did), I suggest you finish using the half-stretchy bind off.
 This will give you an ending row that looks similar to your cast on row.
 To do this:

-First, work 1 more right side row by knitting the knit stitches and purling the purl stitches.
+First, work one more right side row by knitting the knit stitches and purling the purl stitches.
 Leave out all the fancy increases, decreases, and twisted sts.

 Then begin half-stretchy bind off on WS row.
 To begin, knit the first st, then follow the steps below:

-1. Slip 1 st to the right needle
+- Slip 1 st to the right needle.

-2. With these 2 sts still on the right needle, knit them together tbl
+- With these 2 sts still on the right needle, knit them together tbl.

-3. Knit 1 st (or purl 1 st, staying in pattern)
+- Knit 1 st (or purl 1 st, staying in pattern).

-Continue these 4 steps until you have 1 st left.
+Continue these four steps until you have 1 st left.
 Cut your yarn and pull the end through your last st.

 First, when blocking your runner, be sure to stretch the length a little bit to open up the eyelets created by the k2tog, yo, yo, ssk.

 Finish by bringing your ribbon or yarn through the last eyelet and to the underside of your runner.
-Cut your ribbon leaving a 2 inch tail.
-Unpin your runner, turn it over, and use a needle and thread to tack the ribbon ends to the back side of your runner.
+Cut your ribbon, leaving a two-inch tail.
+Unpin your runner, turn it over, and use a needle and thread to tack the ribbon ends to the backside of your runner.

 If you want, you can also add some fringe to the ends of your runner, using the same ribbon or yarn as your woven detail.